rorocoder/mlcsfinalproject/final/final_writeup.md

 - **TTL values**
 - **Checksum patterns**

 Interestingly, port numbers mattered less than we expected.
-The models focused more on the structure of packets.
-Malware may have distinct packet shapes and timing patterns that stand out.
+The models focused more on the structure of packets and so we are guessing that malware may have distinct packet shapes and timing patterns that stand out to the model (or at least these are the underlying complexities captured by the model)

 ## Results and Evaluation

-Our results look slightly too good, and there are a few possible explanations:
+Our results look slightly **too** good, and there are a few possible explanations:

-**Dataset isn't realistic:** Malware made up about half our data, but in real networks it's extremely rare.
+**Dataset isn't realistic:** Malware made up about half our data, but in real networks malware is probably extremely rare.
 This makes our metrics look better than they'd be in production where false positives would be a much bigger problem.

-**Possible overfitting concerns:** Our performance seems to exceed the netML leaderboard, which is unusual.
+**Possible overfitting concerns:** Our performance seems to exceed the netML leaderboard, which is suspicious.
 This could mean differences in preprocessing, feature engineering, or data splits.
-We'd need to investigate further to confirm our model is learning generalizable patterns.
+We'd need to investigate further to confirm our model is learning generalizable patterns but after making sure to get rid of any highly weighted features and to get rid of potential leakage between the test and train datasets, we still got above 98% accuracy.

-**Group splitting helped but isn't perfect:** We prevented direct packet leakage by keeping samples together, but similar malware families could still appear in both train and test sets.
+**Group splitting helped but isn't perfect:** As mentioned above, we prevented direct packet leakage by keeping samples together, but similar malware families or patterns could still appear in both train and test sets which may also contribute to our overfitting concerns.

 ## Future Directions
 - Test on truly imbalanced data (like 99% benign traffic)
 - Validate against completely unseen malware families
 - Tune decision thresholds for different deployment scenarios